CodiumTeam/docker-training/exercise-12/README.md

     }
     ```
 1. This will expose two new environment variables `$REGISTRY_CREDENTIALS_USR` and `$REGISTRY_CREDENTIALS_PSW` you can use in your stage script.
 Replace the credentials in the `docker login` instruction for these variables.
 Remember variables need to be prepended with a `$` sign.
-1. Verify the pipeline still works and the password is no longer displayed in the pipeline logs.
+1. Verify the pipeline still works and, the password is no longer displayed in the pipeline logs.

 ### Complete the test stage